Baby Taken To Hospital After Being Found With Dead Woman In Boston YMCA Facility

 BOSTON (CBS) – A baby is hospitalized after being found with a dead woman in the transitional housing wing of a Boston YMCA facility.

 Boston Police said they were conducting a death investigation on Huntington Ave.
 Thursday around noon.
-It is not clear how the woman died.READ MORE: Capitol Police Officer Billy Evans To Be Laid To Rest In Adams, Massachusetts
+It is not clear how the woman died.READ MORE: Vehicle Inspections Will Resume At Most Massachusetts Locations Saturday

 The YMCA director said the facility has a policy that if they don’t see a resident within 48 hours, they check on them.
-When someone checked on the woman’s apartment, they found her dead inside.READ MORE: Canvassers Go Door-To-Door In Brockton Sharing COVID Vaccine Information
+When someone checked on the woman’s apartment, they found her dead inside.READ MORE: Pet Spa, Food Locker Among Amenities Added To Apartment Buildings During Pandemic

 “Anyone who participates in the program, we check on them on a regular basis and we call those wellness checks,” said YMCA President James Morton.
 “So if we don’t see someone or they were supposed to participate in a meeting and didn’t show up, then we would go and check on them.”

-The baby was taken to the hospital as a precaution.MORE NEWS: New Hampshire Ending Mask Mandate Starting Friday, Gov. Sununu Announces
+The baby was taken to the hospital as a precaution.MORE NEWS: BAA, Doug Flutie Team Up To Make Boston Marathon More Inclusive

 No further details are currently available.